![]() |

 tell her to keep it.

-“Actually,” Pippi interjects.
-“Tea comes with the meal, right?
-Can we just have a pot of tea now?”
+“Actually,” Pippi interjects, smiling broadly.
+“Since tea comes with our meal, and we didn't have it, can we just have a pot of tea now?”

-smiling.
-“Yes, it comes with the meal.
-Oolong tea or Jasmine tea?”
+“Yes, yes,” the waitress says.
+“Of course.
+Oolong tea or Jasmine ?”

 As I say Oolong, Pippi says Jasmine.
-We look at each other and smile, then defer
+We look at each other and smile.
+I start to defer

-leaf and a little bit more but I won’t charge you.”
+leaf and costs a little bit more but I won’t charge you.”

 Do I really treat her like a child?